mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 13. I want my tool to be free (like free beer) and open-source.
    I'm cheap and I want to understand what's going on.

-14. Finally, when I get fed up with whatever tool I'm using or find something better I want an easy break --- I don't want to be stuck in divorce court when I should be on my honeymoon.
+14. Finally, when I get fed up with whatever tool I'm using or find something better, I want an easy break --- I don't want to be stuck in divorce court when I should be on my honeymoon.
    Having direct access to my content as Markdown and PDF files in a precise, simple directory structure at least gives me a fighting chance to script my way out of eternal alimony payments.

 ## Other Tools